shreachari/Capstone-Project/README.md

     a. ```docker build -t capstone .```
     b. ```docker run -p 5050:5050 -it capstone```
 7. In the other window, run the command ```python client.py```
-8. Follow the prompts
+8. Follow the prompts:
+    - You will first need to enter your full name
+    - Next you will nod "yes" or "no" to respond to the questions provided
+    - Lastly, you will need to display the numerical sequence printed by holding up fingers on one hand.
+Reset to 0 fingers in between each digit.

 ## Important notes

-- You will need to ensure that the 'HOST_IP' variable in the file client.py is set to the IP address where the server will be run.
+- You will need to ensure that the ```HOST_IP``` variable in the file client.py is set to the IP address where the server will be run.
+- You will need to ensure that ```OPENAI_API_KEY``` is set in line 385 of server.py: ```os.environ['OPENAI_API_KEY'] = 'api-key'```.
+You can obtain an API key at from [OpenAI](https://openai.com/index/openai-api/)

 - The port number can be changed.
 Ensure that it is changed in the files: client.py, server.py, and Dockerfile.
 The port number must be changed in the command ```docker run -p 5050:5050 -it capstone``` as well.